Image: Document Approval Workflow

 - Step 2 is getting approval for the draft

 - If approved, proceed to Step 3, publish the document and the workflow is completed.

 - If not approved, repeat Step 1, and so on until the draft gets approved and published.

 Workflows happen every day in all businesses.
 Sometimes they are just not defined in any document or diagram but rather they are just practiced by training or apprenticeship.

 - Expense Liquidation

 What is a workflow software?

-A workflow software is also known as a Business Process Management (BPM) software.
-It's main features are...
+The workflow software is also known as Business Process Management (BPM) software.
+Its main features do the following:

 - Provide a means to design workflows, like the example above "Document Approval Workflow"